So you are thinking of selling or buying a property on Alonissos Αλόννησος - Alonnisos...?

 Greek Key Properties fees:

-These fees are based as either a percentage of the sale price and or a fixed fee and agreed upon by both parties in writing before the property transaction takes place (often a confirmation email of the terms).
+Buyers do not pay Greek Key Properties a fee.
+The service is entirely free.
+Sellers fees are based as either a percentage of the sale price and or a fixed fee and agreed upon by both parties in writing/email or verbally before the property transaction takes place (often a confirmation email of the terms).

 Facts to know:

 Greek Real-Estate Agents often directly represent both the buyer and seller.
-At Greek Key Properties, we will assist the seller and buyer in the entire process of the selling and buying procedure.
+At Greek Key Properties being a non Real Estate Agent, only represents the seller but will assist the buyer in the entire process & buying procedure too - the service is free.
 This helps the vendor to have the confidence that all the elements are taken care of and assures the purchaser that their hands will be held all the way.

 The above is just a guide and by no means definitive.
 Greek Key Properties has just provided this guide to inform and help with the sale and purchase of property on Alonissos.
 Greek Key Properties believes at the time of writing this and that the descriptions of properties, statements, and services to be true and will not be held responsible or accountable for any loss or damages because of misrepresentation by Greek Key Properties or of the Greek laws and procedures that are constantly changing.
 Your legal representation will guide you through all the various steps at the time, as and when.

-The internet is not secure and therefore Greek Key Properties do not accept legal responsibility for the contents of this website and for any damages whatsoever that is caused by errors, misrepresentation or viruses being passed.
-Any views or opinions presented are solely those of the author and do not necessarily represent the company; Greek Key Properties.
+Greek Key Properties and their representatives do not accept legal responsibility for the contents of this website and for any damages whatsoever that is caused by errors, misrepresentation or for any viruses being passed.
+Any views or opinions presented are solely those of the author and do not necessarily represent Greek Key Properties.
 The author has no legal responsibility for any inaccuracies that may have been stated but believes at the time of writing for them to be true.
-By proceeding with either a purchase, sale or service with Greek Key Properties is with the understanding and acceptance of the contents of this page together with the terms and conditions and the statement that Greek Key Properties cannot be held accountable for any damages that may have resulted in proceedings or works with either a sale, purchase or service provided.
-Our code of conduct, ethics and practice follows strict guidelines to ensure that both buyers and vendors are protected.
+By proceeding with either a purchase, sale or service with Greek Key Properties it is with the understanding and acceptance of the contents of this page together with the terms and conditions and the statement that Greek Key Properties cannot be held accountable for any damages that may have resulted in proceedings or works with either a sale, purchase or service provided.
+Our code of conduct, ethics and practice follows our own strict guidelines to ensure that both buyers and vendors are looked after.
 The small print is part of the 'Terms and Conditions' that can be found elsewhere.

 Copyright © 2019